 Assuming both parents qualify for ShPP, they will be able to choose how to divide the ShPP entitlement between them and must notify both their employers of this in writing.

 So if a mother takes six weeks’ maternity leave and during those weeks is paid SMP, there will be 33 weeks of ShPP left for the parents to share between them.

 For either parent to participate in the ShPP scheme, the mother must either have returned to work or curtailed her pay or allowance period.
 There are also complicated requirements to provide notice and evidence that are almost identical to those required for shared parental leave.
 These are set in more detail in the Acas practice guide.

 The difference between SMP and ShPP is therefore that the latter is capped at a statutory amount for every week for which a parent claims ShPP, while SMP is payable at 90% of actual salary (with no cap) for the first six weeks of maternity leave.
 This means that most mothers will take maternity leave and pay for at least six weeks so as to take advantage of the higher rate.

 ShPP is paid by the employer of the parent taking the leave but you can recover at least 92% from the government.

-There is no statutory requirement to enhance ShPP and the government considers that there is no need for employers to do so.
-However some employers are choosing to match their maternity terms.
-Having unequal pay rights may be a type of discrimination and there may be legal challenges at employment tribunals that force more employers to.
+There is no statutory requirement to enhance ShPP and the government considers that there is no need for you to do so.
+However, some employers are choosing to match their maternity terms.
+Having unequal pay rights may be a type of discrimination and there may be legal challenges at Employment Tribunals that force more employers to.

 Our specialist solicitors advise on best practice with regards to Shared Parental Pay.
 This includes advice to ensure equality in the workplace and avoidance of any discriminatory practice.
 We can provide Shared Parental Pay policies for birth and adoptive parents.